exasol/sphinx-github-pages-generator/README.rst

 Documentation
 -------------

-#todo change link
-`Documentation for the latest release <https://exasol.github.io/bucketfs-utils-python/main>`_ is hosted on the Github Pages of this project.
+`Documentation for the latest release <https://exasol.github.io/sphinx-github-pages-generator/main>`_ is hosted on the Github Pages of this project.

 Features
 ========